Nonperturbative electromagnetic nonlinearities, n-photon reflectors, and Fock-state lasers based on deep-strong coupling of light and matter: Nonlinear photonic quasiparticles based on deep strong light-matter coupling

 Here, $\omega_0$ is the transition frequency of the two-level system, $\sigma_{x,z}$ are the $x$ and $z$ Pauli matrices, $\omega$ is the cavity frequency, $a^{(\dagger)}$ is the cavity annhilation (creation) operator, and $\tilde{g}$ is the Rabi frequency.
 It will be convenient to non-dimensionalize the coupling as $g = \tilde{g}/\omega$.
 We have also generalized the standard Rabi Hamiltonian by including a term $\lambda\sigma_x$ which is relevant in contexts of superconducting qubits with applied bias fluxes \cite{yoshihara2017superconducting}.
 For simplicity of presentation, we consider the case of $\lambda = 0$, which leads to approximately degenerate spin states (and in which case the qubit frequency is $\omega_0$).
 In the SI, and in various numerical results, we do consider the effect of a finite $\lambda$ term, which yields the same qualitative conclusions.

 While the Rabi Hamiltonian cannot be analytically diagonalized in general, an approximate spectrum can be found for the regime $g \gg 1$, which forms the basis for our analytical theory.
-In the SI, we show that the approximate eigenstates are labeled by an oscillator quantum number $n = 0,1,2,\dots$ and a spin quantum number $\sigma = \pm 1$.
+In the SI, it is shown that the approximate eigenstates are labeled by an oscillator quantum number $n = 0,1,2,\dots$ and a spin quantum number $\sigma = \pm 1$.
 These eigenstates $|n\sigma\rangle$ and corresponding energies $E_{n\sigma}$, for $g \gg 1$, are given by